taeyon00/SMIC-GPA-Calculator-Windows/README.md

 # SMIC-GPA-Calculator-Windows
-SMIC GPA Calculator application for windows, written with java.
+SMIC GPA Calculator application for windows, written with Java.

+Project by Percy Jang and Taeyon Kim.